Creative Ways to Promote Any Event

 But, first things first, what is a meeting?

 First, clarify the purpose of your meeting and write it down.
-Second, decide if this a one-way conversation that can be handled in an email or a phone call.
-And, don’t forget to ask the critical question if any of the information that needs to be shared of a delicate or personal nature.
+Second, decide if this a one way conversation that can be handled in an email or a phone call.
+And, remember to ask the critical question if any of the information that needs to be shared of a delicate or personal nature.
 This brings in to question about figuring out who will be attending this meeting and why.
 And lastly, do you have enough time to prepare adequately?

 So, what are the seven rules for planning a meeting?